 Every year, air pollution causes up to 36,000 deaths in the UK and harms the health of millions worldwide.
 The World Health Organisation and the UK Government recognise that air pollution is the largest environmental health risk we face today.
 Poor air quality causes heart and lung diseases, is linked to low birth weight and children’s lung development and may even contribute to mental health issues.

-But there are lots of simple things we can do to improve air quality and look after our health.
-Clean Air Day took place on 16 June 2022 and was led by Global Action Plan.
-It aims to improve public understanding of air pollution both indoors and outdoors.
+Clean Air Day is led by Global Action Plan and aims to improve public understanding of air pollution both indoors and outdoors.

 Stuart Keeble, Director of Public Health for Suffolk County Council and Louise, a Primary Care Lead Nurse, explains all.